mitin001/blog/2026/01/12/planet-money-ai-bubble.md

 > The price kind of looks like it's ramping up rather than going up steadily.

-So, by these metrics, we're either very early in the bubble formation phase or there's no bubble formation going on at all.
+So, by these metrics, we're either very early in the bubble formation phase or there's no bubble at all.
 However, these metrics are very crude and don't have as much predictive power as one would hope.

 > If you look back at all those price spikes in the stock market over the past century, these clues could help you pick out the bubbles, like, maybe 60% of the time.

-## Will the burst of the AI bubble bring about a great recession?
+## Will the burst of the AI bubble, if it's real, bring about a great recession?

 Not necessarily, AI is mostly funded privately, not publicly.
 So, it will likely only be a crisis for the investors.

 > AI companies aren't really borrowing directly from banks that much.
 They're mostly borrowing from investors, like from private credit.
 So for the moment, at least, even if this AI boom is a bubble, it seems like less of a threat to the backbone of our financial system.